timwredwards/timwredwards.github.io/_posts/2020-02-19-behaviour-driven-development.md

 To make adhering to behavioural tests a little easier on mobile platforms, you can use frameworks such as [Quick](https://github.com/Quick/Quick){:target="_blank"}, which help display these concepts as unit tests, and keep everything organised.
 You could even write a script as part of your build system that converts your behavioural test suite into unit test templates, ready to be implemented.

-This kind of platform-agnostic business logic is helpful, providing a "single source of truth" on how the app should behave, and giving both engineers and project stakeholders a shared design language.
+This kind of platform-agnostic business logic is helpful, providing a 'single source of truth' on how the app should behave, and giving both engineers and project stakeholders a shared design language.

 #### Advantages of BDD
 - Because teams are sharing knowledge and creating a formalised behavioural test suite, potential pitfalls can be spotted earlier, and spark high-level architectural discussions sooner.
-- Having a unified test suite means you have a centralised "contract" between engineers and stakeholders stating how the app should behave, improving communication and mitigating misunderstandings.
+- Having a unified test suite means you have a centralised 'contract' between engineers and stakeholders stating how the app should behave, improving communication and mitigating misunderstandings.
 - Because any edge cases are added as new tests in the suite, and all platforms should be passing the tests, it can mitigate bugs that would have occurred at a later stage of development.
 - Using BDD abstracts knowledge away from a single employee or team, reducing risk of loss if someone leaves the company or gets sick, lowering your [bus factor](https://en.wikipedia.org/wiki/Bus_factor){:target="_blank"}.
 - Because everyone is using a shared design language, and is working in the same behavioural context, it's easier for individuals to understand the problems of others, and help them find a solution.

 ## Conclusion
 We've discussed here some of the common communication and knowledge-sharing pitfalls I've experienced in companies, and hypothesised why I think they might be happening.
 We've discussed tribalism in tech culture, and explored cross-platform frameworks as a potential solution.
-Finally, I proposed behaviour driven development as a partial solution to knowledge-sharing, gave a simple example on how to use BDD in practise.
+Finally, I proposed behaviour driven development as a partial solution to knowledge-sharing, and gave a simple example on how to use BDD in practice.

-Ultimately, communication between teams in technology is hard, and while there are certainly differences in the tools and frameworks being used by mobile engineers, there are definitely ways to build bridges, improve communication and make engineers lives easier in the process.
+Ultimately, communication between teams in technology is hard, and while there are certainly differences in the tools and frameworks being used by mobile engineers, there are definitely ways to build bridges, improve communication and make engineer's lives easier in the process.